Live community data

 Monthly Stacking Cadence

 How purchasing volume distributes across months.
-Stacking activity tends to increase during spot price dips and around tax refund season (March–April).
+Activity spikes during spot dips and tax refund season (March–April).

 Item Type Distribution